jclouds/legacy-jclouds/README.txt

 data.

 our current version is 1.0.0
-our dev version is 1.0-SNAPSHOT
+our next maintenance version is 1.0.1-SNAPSHOT our dev version is 1.1.0-SNAPSHOT

 check out our examples site! https://github.com/jclouds/jclouds-examples